optimistic-coder/optimistic-coder/README.md

 ## I'm a Full Stack developer !!

 - 🔭 I have knowledge about full stack developement in javascript  !
-- 🌱 I’m currently Full Stack developer in javascript
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play games
+- ⚡ Fun fact: I hate engg.